tariqshaban/forum-data-scraper/README.md

 There were no modifications committed for this scraping tool since it already satisfies the required objectives.

-We used cloudscraper instead of the well-known requests since the website is protected under CloudFlare bot spam detection, a normal http request would not suffice (returns forbidden 403 status code)
+We used cloudscraper instead of the well-known requests since the website is protected under Cloudflare bot spam detection, a normal HTTP request would not suffice (returns forbidden 403 status code)

 ### What were the target websites?